-For each of the instruments listed in Appendices i and ii below, once any decision to deal has been taken, the choice must first be made as to whether to use a broker/counterparty or to execute the transaction directly with the market.
+For each of the instruments listed in Appendices i and ii below, once any decision to deal has been taken, the choice must first be made as to whether to use a broker/counterparty or to execute the transaction directly with the market (if relevant).
 This decision will be unique to the instrument and will be based upon the relative importance of the execution factors and execution criteria.

 The circumstances of the transaction will determine the priority given to these execution factors.
 In considering that priority, the Firm will take account of the characteristics of the financial instrument, the market in question and the circumstances of the order, including any criteria peculiar to the fund.
 Generally the Firm will treat price as the highest priority with costs as the next factor to differentiate between markets and/or brokers/counterparties.
 However, where the Firm considers that there is any reduction in the likelihood of successful execution or settlement through a particular broker/counterparty or market, it will avoid trading through such an entity.
 Furthermore, in circumstances where price movement is rapid and any delay considered likely to be disadvantageous to the client, the Firm will treat speed as the priority factor, over and above considerations of price and cost.
+Again given the nature of the firm's business, it is unlikely to be involved in trading price volatile securities.